-An evaluation of the Board took place towards the end of the financial year in accordance with the processes described above.
+An evaluation of the Board and the Audit Committee took place towards the end of the financial year in accordance with the processes described above.

 Remuneration policies and procedures

 The Remuneration Committee comprises a majority of Non-Executive Directors.
 Details of the membership of the Remuneration Committee are as follows: